-A change in scenery can do wonders for your fatigued mind.
-“If you’re in the midst of an energy slump, head outside for a quick run or brisk walk,” says Dr. Caroline Apovian, the Director of the Nutrition and Weight Management Center at the Boston Medical Center.
+A change in scenery can do wonders for your tired mind.
+“If you’re in the midst of an energy slump, head outside for a quick run or brisk walk,” says Dr. Caroline Apovian, the Nutrition and Weight Management Center Director at the Boston Medical Center.
 “This helps to beat fatigue and improves mood.”
-Exposure to natural light helps increase awareness, and studies suggest that walks can improve concentration and reduce stress.
+In addition, exposure to natural light helps increase awareness, and studies suggest that walks can improve concentration and reduce stress.

 3. Eat foods that help combat fatigue.

-- “Dried figs, almonds, pistachios, dates, dried apricots are easy to source, carry and eat,” says Lalani.
-“In fact, keeping one or more of these in a jar at your desk is a brilliant idea so that you don’t find yourself walking to a vending machine for a candy bar when you need a snack.
-Packed with essential micronutrients and fiber, all of these make for a great snack.”
+- “Dried figs, almonds, pistachios, dates, and dried apricots are easy to source, carry and eat,” says Lalani.
+“Keeping one or more of these in a jar at your desk is a brilliant idea so that you don’t find yourself walking to a vending machine for a candy bar when you need a snack.
+Packed with essential micronutrients and fiber makes, it a great snack.”

-“Taking stretch breaks to have incredible benefits for your body and mind including oxygenating your muscles and pumping the bloodstream through deep concentrated, quality breath; opening joints through movement; and waking up the body, thus rejuvenating the mind to avoid that mid-day slump,” says Yoga teacher and health and wellness influencer Jenay Rose.
+“Taking stretch breaks has incredible benefits for your body and mind, including oxygenating your muscles and pumping the bloodstream through deep, concentrated, quality breath; opening joints through movement; and waking up the body, thus rejuvenating the mind to avoid that mid-day slump,” says Yoga teacher and health and wellness influencer Jenay Rose.
 “Small, short bursts of activity – at least two minutes for every hour – have a measurable impact on our well-being,” said Leah Nguyen, Wellness Coordinator for the Brown School of Social Work.
 For simple desk exercises and tips, see Web MD’s article on exercising at your desk.

 5. Switch tasks.